Here are five heroin polydrug combinations that, when taken together, can end life quickly and without mercy.

-The poisonous combination of cocaine and heroin took the life of actor River Phoenix at age 23.
+The poisonous combination of cocaine and addiction to heroin took the life of actor River Phoenix at age 23.
 The drugs may be blended into a cocktail called a “speedball” and injected from one syringe.

 Contrary to alcohol or benzodiazepines, cocaine is a stimulant, the opposite of a depressant.
 Common side effects include agitation, panic, paranoia, and restlessness.
 Crack is a form of cocaine, which is also dangerous to mix with heroin.

 Both drugs have one thing in common, however—the dopamine high.
 Moreover, cocaine blocks the reabsorption of dopamine by the brain, meaning the dopamine released by the heroin stays active longer.
 As such, speedballs are even more addictive than their component drugs.

 Amphetamines are stimulants like cocaine and form the basis of many prescription medications, including diet pills and drugs prescribed to treat Attention-Deficit/Hyperactivity Disorder (ADHD) and narcolepsy.